Street Parties Build Community and Make Friends

-The advantages are getting people out of their houses and helping neighbors get to know one another.
+The other major advantage is getting people out of their houses and helping neighbors get to know one another.
 At least in prosperous societies where electricity and sophisticated transportation and utility networks allow people to isolate themselves with their immediate families, that's becoming more and more rare.

-1. By all means, try to convince your town or city to allow you to block off the street from traffic.
+1. Try to convince your town or city to allow you to block off the street from vehicular traffic.
 Most of the compromises we've seen were quite unsuccessful and very frustrating to the motorist in the end.
+If an arterial street is key to your neighborhood, and you can't convince authorities to block it, try to at least temporarily prohibit on-street parking for the duration of your party.

-2. Like all parties, the food must be evident, abundant, and good.
-End of story.
-But for outdoor events, the aroma itself is especially important, which is why unless you have a well-established party where everyone participates, you might think of grilling meat or at least aromatic vegetables.
+2. Like all parties, the food and drink must be evident, abundant, and delicious.
+Ignore this at your peril.
+But for outdoor events, the aroma itself is especially important, which is why unless you have a well-established party where everyone participates, you might think of grilling meat or aromatic vegetables.

-3. If your party is meant to build acquaintance among neighbors, perhaps to help with a neighborhood watch, you may want to be fairly strict to limit attendance to your immediate area.
-Other parties, of course, are huge and are aimed at neighborhood public relations, street animation, or the economic development that comes as a result of a major festival.
+3. If your party is meant to build acquaintance among neighbors, perhaps to help with organizing or invigorating a neighborhood watch, you may want to be fairly strict to limit attendance to your immediate area.
+Other parties, of course, are huge and are aimed at neighborhood public relations, street animation, or the retail and even economic development opportunities that arise as a result of a major festival.

-4. Do take care to reach out to people likely to be inconvenienced by this event, either because they will lose business due to customers being unable to reach them, or perhaps because they are nearby residents who will hear the noise and have to pick up the litter that you miss.
+4. Do take care to reach out to people likely to be inconvenienced by this event, either because they will lose business due to customers being unable to reach them, or perhaps because they are nearby residents who will hear the noise and potentially have to pick up the trash.

 Been to a Great Street Party?
 Or Given One?